 Susan Wei is a lecturer in the School of Mathematics and Statistics at the University of Melbourne.
-She currently holds a Discovery Early Career Researcher Award (DECRA) from the Australian Research Council (ARC).
+She currently holds a Discovery Early Career Researcher Award (DECRA) from the Australian Research Council (ARC) and a Visiting Faculty Researcher position at Google Deepmind in Sydney, Australia.
 Her research interests include statistics, machine learning, and deep learning.
 She is part of the Melbourne Deep Learning Group.

 PhD in Statistics, 2014

 BA in Mathematics, 2009